till-s/mecatica-usb/README.md

 </dt><dd>

   Array of endpoint signals.
-This is the main port where endpoints are attached.
+These are the main ports where endpoints are attached.
 Consult the dedicated section for more information.

 </dd></dl>